osahyoun/eduvoyage-blog/_posts/2012-04-18-instagram-search-app.md

 meta_keywords: javascript, instagram, api, web app
 meta_description: How to build a simple web app with JavaScript, for searching Instagram's photos by tag.
 comment_id: eduvoyage-1
-title: One Way to Build your own Instagram Search App
+title: Search Instagram Tutorial [Part 1] - Building a Web App for Searching Instagram
 pretty_date: Wednesday, 18 April 2012
 ---

 This post will document my attempt at creating a simple, single page web app, allowing a visitor to search Instagram for photos by tag.
-You can see the working app [here...](/instagram-search).
+You can see the working app [here](http://grammy.eduvoyage.com).
 App was developed on a webkit browser (Google Chrome).

-You can download code as a zipped package from [here](https://github.com/osahyoun/Instagram-Search/zipball/master), or clone the codebase from [here](https://github.com/osahyoun/instagram-search).
+You can download code as a zipped package from [github](https://github.com/osahyoun/instagram-search/zipball/v0.1), or [clone the codebase](https://github.com/osahyoun/instagram-search).

 Getting started, I visit Instagram's [API documentation](http://instagr.am/developer/) to learn how I can search for photos by tag.
 Registration is required, so I follow the instructions under **GETTING STARTED**.